NetSPI/PowerUpSQL/README.md

 ### Core Functions

 These functions are used to test connections, execute SQL Server queries, and execute OS commands.
 All other functions use these core functions.
-However, they can also be executed by themselves.
+However, they can also be executed independently.

 Example: Get-SQLInstanceDomain -Verbose | Get-SQLConnectionTestThreaded -Verbose -Threads 20
 Example: Get-SQLInstanceDomain -Verbose | Invoke-SQLOSCmd -Verbose -Threads 20 -Command "whoami"